 Shuddering in disgust, Light finally helped him to cross the finish line.
 "Very good, boys!"
 Watari cheered seemingly ignoring the very unfair race that just occurred.
 "Now, on to the next game!"

-For two more painful hours, the task force was dragged through one childish game to the other, from pin the tail on the donkey (Mello pinned his to Near and called him an ass) to hitting a piñata (Beyond wasted no time in swinging at everyone but the piñata, thus losing his right to play the game).
+For two more painful hours, the task force was dragged through one childish game to the other, from pin the tail on the donkey (Mello pinned his to Near and called him an ass) to hitting a piñata (Beyond wasted no time in swinging at everything but the piñata, thus losing his right to play the game).
 One of the last events of the day was the unwrapping of presents and the others were thrilled to finally have a much less active chore to do.

 Since the party was on such short notice, no one had gotten anything for L. Watari presented the one gift he'd bought.
 "I think you could really use this."